KazukiNakamae/temp/README.md

 The directory into which the output directory is saved.

 Left extra sequence (optional):
-The outside sequence flanking 5'-homology arm of donor.
+The outside sequence flanking 5'-homology arm of the donor.

 Right extra sequence (optional):
-The outside sequence flanking 3'-homology arm of donor.
+The outside sequence flanking 3'-homology arm of the donor.

 ### Template command